-This study found that while there are some areas that have scaled back, such as financial services and the automotive industry, many other fields are expanding, including healthcare, infrastructure development and green technologies.
-“The demand for project managers is definitely growing,” says Sheree Rulard, senior recruiting consultant for Beeline RPO, a workforce solutions firm with offices in the United States, United Kingdom and Canada.
+PMI®-sponsored research with the Anderson Economic Group found that while there are some areas that have scaled back, such as financial services and the automotive industry, many other fields are expanding, including healthcare, infrastructure development and green technologies.
+“The demand for project managers is definitely growing,” said Sheree Rulard, senior recruiting consultant for Beeline RPO, a workforce solutions firm with offices in the United States, United Kingdom and Canada.
 The two main factors contributing to this increased need for project managers are:

 Click on their picture to read the full interview.

 Unlike department managers who oversee particular areas of a business, project managers are responsible for all aspects of a time-limited, specific business initiative.
 Some examples:

 Although project manager job descriptions will reflect the specific needs of the company, the project manager will generally plan, coordinate, implement and finalize projects according to the specifications and deadlines, all while keeping the project within budget.

 Depending on the industry and specific initiative, project managers may put together teams of personnel from a number of departments, such as information technology, purchasing, product development, marketing or distribution.